University of the Cumberlands business pitch contest announces winners

-University of the Cumberlands held its annual student Entrepreneurship Pitch Contest on Friday, April 16 at the Hutton School of Business.
-In the contest, 7 student teams pitched their businesses to a team of judges with the goal of winning a grand prize of $1,000.
+WILLIAMSBURG — University of the Cumberlands held its annual student Entrepreneurship Pitch Contest on April 16 at the Hutton School of Business.
+In the contest, seven student teams pitched their businesses to a team of judges with the goal of winning a grand prize of $1,000.
 The teams had been preparing their business ideas and pitches over the past four months in a series of entrepreneurial “bootcamps” held at the new business incubator space at Marketplace on Main & 3rd in downtown Williamsburg.

 A panel of three judges—Anne Bays, Owner of Moonlight Meat; Dr. Chris Leskiw, Vice President for Academic Affairs at the University of the Cumberlands; and Michael Sharpe, Regional President of Forcht Bank—evaluated the pitches to determine the first place, second place, and third place prizes.